-In today’s post, Michelle Erickson and Robert Hunter explain the important considerations potters need to make when making agateware and demonstrate throwing agateware on the pottery wheel. – Jennifer Harnetty, editor.
+In this post, Michelle Erickson and Robert Hunter explain the important considerations potters need to make when making agateware pottery and demonstrate throwing agateware on the pottery wheel. – Jennifer Poellot Harnetty, editor.

 The earliest English thrown agateware is found among the products of John Dwight (even though he himself referred to it as marbled clay).
 Considered by many as the father of English pottery, Dwight is well known in the annals of ceramic history for his innovations.
 He conducted numerous ceramic experiments beginning in the 1670s, delved into the mysteries of porcelain, and recorded his recipe to produce “marbled” stoneware pottery.

 Dwight’s notes reveal two important material considerations in making an agate body: clay color and clay compatibility.
 To create the illusion of agate striations, different color clays must be obtained naturally or by modification, adding pigments or coloring agents.
 The tone of a natural clay can also be altered by sieving to remove impurities such as iron and sand.

 Creating a successful variegated appearance also depends on the proportions of clay colors used.
 Clues for understanding problems related to combining multiple clays are also contained in Dwight’s formula.
 These include shrinkage rates, firing temperatures, density, plasticity, elasticity, and strength.
 All of these properties must be considered when mixing dissimilar clay bodies.

 Discover how you can create thrown and handbuilt pottery from colored clays where beautiful surfaces are part of the process.
 Curt Benzle demostrates classic colored clay techniques like nerikome, neriage, and colored slip decorating in his easy-to-follow step-by-step video Expanding Your Creative Palette with Colored Clay.